LibrariesHacked/librarieshacked.github.io/_posts/2023-02-07-getting-started-with-open-data.md

 It's not going to happen.
 That's not to say the data isn't valuable.
 It is - but primarily for insight and new ways of using that data that will benefit libraries and the wider public.
 Making money from data is a complex business.
 And you need to do a LOT more than just publishing what you hold.
 Running data services, data validation, managing subscriptions, access levels, etc.

-It would also be too complex to negotiate the legal hurdles, without even tackling why public libraries would choose the route of trying to sell public data when central and local government polciies are for open data.
+It would also be too complex to negotiate the legal hurdles, without even tackling why public libraries would choose the route of trying to sell public data, when central and local government policies are for open data.

 ## Promote it